The king report on governance for South AFRICA 2009 (king III)

 - The King III Report recommends that the Company’s Sustainable Development Report be audited by an independent external professional party.
 Remgro’s Sustainable Development Report has not been audited but verification of the key sustainability indicators has been obtained through agreed upon procedures performed by internal audit and independent service providers.

-The Board is further satisfied that the Company has met the requirements of the Companies Act (No. 71 of 2008), as amended (Companies Act), and the Listings Requirements of the JSE Limited.
+The Board is further satisfied that the Company has met the requirements of the Companies Act and the Listings Requirements of the JSE Limited.
 Compliance with all relevant laws, regulations, accepted standards or codes is integral to the Group’s risk management process and is monitored on a continuous basis.
 As in previous years there has been no major non-compliance by, or fines or prosecutions against the Group during the year under review.